epicodus/lhtp/README.md

-# To Do

-### Sidebar:

-- show label in sidebar for day of week and lesson vs exercise, also based on layout file

-### Main page:

-- show tabs

-### Styling:

-- color scheme, syntax highlighting

----

-# Completed

-- pulls entire track from private github repo based on track and section layout files
-- displays sections and lessons in correct order, with correct names, slugs, navigation links
-- modifies style html properties to work with React

----

-# Website
+# LHTP - Docusaurus

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This is a rewrite of LHTP using Docusaurus 2, a React-based static site generator.

 ### Installation

 ```
-$ yarn
+$ npm install
 ```

 ### Local Development

 ```
-$ yarn start
+$ npm start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.